What is Stormwater?

-Stormwater is a term used to describe water that originates during precipitation events.
-Stormwater that does not soak into the ground becomes surface runoff which flows into waterways either directly or indirectly through stormwater pipes and outlets.
-All stormwater ends up untreated in your local waterway.
+Stormwater is water that drains off a land area during and after precipitation events.
+Water that does not soak into the ground becomes surface runoff (stormwater).
+It usually picks up pollutants such as dirt, trash, oil, grease, pet waste, chemicals, and any other pollutants as it flows over roads and lawns.
+It then flows into waterways either directly or indirectly through stormwater pipes and outlets.
+All stormwater, and the pollutants it carries, ends up untreated in our local waterways.

-- BMP Maintenance: The Division maintains stormwater best management practices (BMPs) such as wet ponds, dry ponds, infiltration trenches, etc. on properties that drain water from City right-of-ways.
+- BMP Maintenance: Maintenance of stormwater best management practices (BMPs) such as wet ponds, dry ponds, infiltration trenches, etc. on properties that drain water from City right-of-ways.
 Maintenance includes cleaning and repairing structures, cutting vegetation, dredging, etc.

-- Ditch Maintenance: The Division maintains non-tidal city-owned roadside and off-road ditches, in the City right-of-way, by ensuring the flow line is clear by removing trash and overgrown vegetation.
+- Ditch Maintenance: Maintenance of non-tidal city-owned roadside and off-road ditches, in the City right-of-way, by ensuring the flow line is clear by removing trash and overgrown vegetation.
 Ditches may periodically be regraded to ensure proper drainage.
 Property owners, whose property drains to private ditches, are responsible for their maintenance.

 - Floodwall/Gate Maintenance and Operations: The downtown floodwall is 1644 ft. long with the gates opened and 1801 feet long with the gates closed.
 The five gates work in conjunction with one of our pump stations to protect Norfolk's downtown area from tidal and precipitation events.